gabrielgouv/android-customizable-buttons/README.md

 # Usage

 In this basic example you can see how to easily create a custom button with ripple effect.
-Check the Wiki (soon) for more examples.
+Check the [Wiki](https://github.com/GabrielGouv/Android-Customizable-Buttons/wiki) for more examples.

 ### XML:
 ```XML